 The ticket is valid for one entry to the two exhibition venues (Giardini + Arsenale).

-The first Biennale was held in 1895; during the first editions, decorative arts played an important role.
+The first Venice Biennale (Italian: Biennale di Venezia; also called in English the "Venice Biennial") was held in 1895; during the first editions, decorative arts played an important role.
 The event became more and more international in the first decades of the 20th century: from 1907 on, several countries started installing national pavilions at the exhibition.
 After World War I, the Biennale showed increasing interest in innovative traditions in modern art.
 Between the two World Wars, many important modern artists had their work exhibited there.

 In 1930, control of the Biennale passed from the Venice city council to the national Fascist government.
 In the 1930s, several new sections of the event were established: the Music Festival in 1930, the International Film Festival in 1932 and the Theatre Festival in 1934.
 From 1938, Grand Prizes were awarded in the art exhibition section.